 Blue Line - Revenue service began on July 26, 1981.
-The Blue Line currently extends 15.4 miles from the America Plaza Station to the San Ysidro station at the U.S-Mexico international border.
-Trains operate on city streets for 1.4 miles (C Street & India to 12th & Imperial) of the total 15.4 miles with the remaining 14 miles from 12th & Imperial to the San Ysidro station operating in semi-exclusive right-of-way.
-The Blue Line operates through four jurisdictions: the cities of San Diego, National City, Chula Vista, and an unincorporated area of San Diego County.
+The Blue Line extends 30 miles from the San Ysidro Station at the Mexican Border to University Town Center.
+Of the total 30 miles, 1.4 miles (C Street & India to 12th & Imperial) are operated on city streets, and 14 miles (12th & Imperial to San Ysidro) are operated on semi-exclusive right-of-way.
+The Blue Line is comprised of 32 stations, sharing six stations with the Orange and Silver Lines downtown and five stations with the Green Line.
+The Blue Line operates through four jurisdictions in the Cities of San Diego, National City, Chula Vista, and an unincorporated area of San Diego County.

 Orange Line - Revenue service on the first phase, from Imperial Transfer to the Euclid Avenue station, began on March 23, 1986.
 The line was extended in 1989 to El Cajon, and to Santee in 1995.
 The Orange Line currently extends 16.9 miles from the Santa Fe Depot station (via the downtown San Diego C Street corridor) to the El Cajon Transit Center station.
 Of the 16.9 miles, 1.7 miles of track are operated on city streets (C Street & India to 32nd & Commercial).
-After the 32nd & Commercial station, the line continues east for an additional 13.8 miles on semi-exclusive right-of-way to the El Cajon Transit Center station.
-The Orange Line operates through four jurisdictions including the City of San Diego, Lemon Grove, La Mesa and El Cajon.
+The line continues east for an additional 14.6 miles on semi-exclusive right-of-way from 32nd and Commercial to the Arnele Avenue.
+The Orange Line is comprised of 19 stations, sharing five stations with the Blue and Silver Lines downtown and five stations with the Green Line (one in downtown and four in East County).
+The Orange Line operates through four jurisdictions in the Cities of San Diego, Lemon Grove, La Mesa and El Cajon.